Site Map

 Medicines can help most people with Parkinson disease.
 How well medicines relieve symptoms and for how long they relieve symptoms can be different in each person.

-The disorder gets worse until a person is totally disabled, although in some people, this can take decades.
+The disorder may get worse until a person is totally disabled, although in some people, this can take decades.
 Parkinson disease may lead to a decline in brain function and early death.
 Medicines may prolong function and independence.

 Possible Complications